Post Title: Lecturer/Senior Lecturer (Adult Nursing)

 SBU/Department: School of Health and Social Work / Department of Nursing, Health and Wellbeing

 This is an exciting opportunity to join the School as a Lecturer or Senior Lecturer in Adult Nursing.
+You will join a large and friendly academic team which has a long-standing, successful track record in delivering nurse and nursing associate education at all levels of study.
 The role requires a motivated, committed and student-focused individual who is keen to play a key role in the provision of high-quality, evidence-informed nursing and nursing associate education within this vibrant department.

 You will use effective learning techniques to engage and support students, including supporting recruitment and assessment as required.
 Research, publications and presenting are important elements of the role.
 We embody a collaborative and compassionate ethos and you will contribute to that, also building effective working relationships with local partners and external agencies.
 We support all our staff achieving Fellowship of AdvanceHE and gaining recognised teaching qualifications.

 Skills and experience required

 You will have experience in supporting student learning in either a practice or classroom setting, and it would be advantageous if this were for nursing students or student nursing Associates.
 For the Senior Lecturer you’ll also demonstrate experience of facilitating student learning in a University setting (e.g. student nurses, student nursing associates).